ksu-cs-textbooks/cis580/content/15-heightmap-terrain/03-terrain-class.md

     int z = 0;
 ```

 Now as we iterate over the terrain, we'll need to reverse the direction each row.
-So we'll use _two_ inner loops, one for the row runnnig left, and one for the row runnning right.
+So we'll use _two_ inner loops, one for the row running left, and one for the row running right.
 Since we don't know which will be our last row, we'll use the same invariant for both (`z < height - 1`):

 ```csharp
     while(z < height - 1)